Breathe Birth and Wellness:

 Birthing center offers a new take on bringing home baby

 Whether you already have a new little bundle on the way or are thinking of adding to your household soon, growing your family is an exciting time.
 It’s also a busy time with a lot of decisions to make.
 Perhaps one of the biggest of those is exactly how you’ll bring this precious new little life into the world.
 Tulsa families have options when it comes to delivery.
 Of course there’s the traditional route of OBGYN’s and hospital delivery, but there’s also home birthing plans with a certified doula or midwife.
-And for those who don’t want the clinical atmosphere of a hospital but also aren’t interested in delivering at home, a birthing center may be the perfect middle ground.
+And for those who don’t want the clinical atmosphere of a hospital but also aren’t interested in delivering at home, a birthing center like Breathe Birth and Wellness may be the perfect middle ground.

 “A birth center experience is very different than that of a hospital birth,” says Giselle Chebny, registered nurse, doula, childbirth educator and co-owner and administrator of Breathe Birth and Wellness in Broken Arrow.
 “From the beginning, patients are given a lot of one-on-one time and flexibility.”